YT37/Machine-DeepLearning/README.md

 - These are snippets & projects of different Machine Learning & Deep Learning algorithms.

 # Requirements
+- They are in their respective folder for projects.
 - SciKitLearn
 - TensorFlow
 - PyTorch